asilvia99/Snippet-System/README.md

 When the `npm start` command finishes, you are ready to make realtime changes to the front end.

 ## Credits
-Created by Khalid Alnuaim, Kevin Bimonte, Raysa Rivera-Bergolla, and Allison Silvia
+Created by Khalid Alnuaim, Kevin Bimonte, Raysa Rivera-Bergollo, and Allison Silvia